JoseDanielUlloa/jdvz/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.1.7 =
+* Added form in settings to sign up for TranslatePress email course
+* Fixed issue when logging in that redirected to "page not found" when languages are reordered
+* Fixed hyphenation issue on default language when using WP-typography plugin
+* Fixed notices regarding is_file call

+= 2.1.6 =
+* Show sanitized translation when editing gettext strings in Translation Editor
+* Fixed showing translation language instead of default language in some cases in Elementor, Divi and WPBakery editors
+* Fixed breadcrumbs issue with All in One SEO plugin on translation language
+* Fixed Beaver Builder Editor loading loop when Automatic User Language Detection is active
+* Fixed issue with excluding path from translation

+= 2.1.5 =
+* Show sanitized translation after saving changes in Translation Editor
+* Improved query for getting existing translations
+* Fixed issue with using wildcard in Translate only certain paths feature
+* Fixed php warning on settings page about DeepL

+= 2.1.4 =
+* Optimized automatic translation usage by improved recognition of cdata, js scripts and encoded html
+* Fixed conflict with Ultimate Dashboard

 = 2.1.3 =
 * Added Opposite Language menu item when using 2 languages
 * Added support for opposite language in floating language switcher